NickGrant89/Reporting-Frontend-API/README.md

 # OneC-Enterprise

-Enterprise platform for monitoing devices and reporting. damir
+Enterprise platform for monitoing devices and reporting. damirsdf sf